 Furthermore, dry clutches have plates with larger sizes.
 The large plate size of the dry clutch creates a larger surface area, resulting in proper cooling of the plate.
 Otherwise, the plate will easily and quickly heat up.

-Also, dry clutches come with a very loud noise which many people consider a huge red flag.
+However, dry clutches come with a very loud noise which many people consider a huge red flag.
 This noise gradually increases as your clutch keeps experiencing the wear and tear of its metallic parts.

-Advantages Of Dry Clutch
+What Are The Advantages Of Dry Clutch

 1. Minimal power consumption